dbarneche/healthy_delights/AaisRecipes/Aais_recipes.md

 **Method**:

 1. *Stuffing*- Roast poppy seeds.
 Grind coarsely.
-Mix coconut,
-> poppy, sugar.
+Mix coconut,  poppy, sugar.
 Cook on slow fire.
 Add elaichi.

 2. Boil water, put ghee & salt in water.
 Add rice flour.
-Keep
-> stirring.
+Keep stirring.
 Cook it on slow fire.

 3. Make smooth dough in mixer.
-Then with small portion make a ball,
-> roll into puri.
+Then with small portion make a ball, roll into puri.
 Put stuffing in centre & shape it like modak.

-> Steam all the modak in cooker.
+4. Steam all the modaks in cooker.

-4. Eat with ghee.
+4. Eat with ghee

 ## Tipsy pudding

-*Ingredients*: Sponge cake, coffee cake, custard powder, sugar, tin of pine apple bits, whisky to sprinkle, dry fruits, milk cream.
+*Ingredients*: Sponge cake, coffee cake, custard powder, sugar, tin of pineapple bits, whisky to sprinkle, dry fruits, milk cream.

 **Method**:

-1. Boil the milk, reduce the heat, add sugar, the paste of custard
-> powder & cold milk in boiling milk.
-When thickens, turn off the
+1. Boil the milk, reduce the heat, add sugar, the paste of custard powder & cold milk in boiling milk.
+When thickens, turn off the fire.
-> fire.
 Cool it.

 2. Cut both the cakes in slices.
-Now in serving bowl, make the later
-> of sponge cake slices, spread pineapple pieces on it, pour the
-> liquid from the tin, spread custard on it.
-Sprinkle dry fruits
+Now in serving bowl, make the later of sponge cake slices, spread pineapple pieces on it, pour the  liquid from the tin, spread custard on it.Sprinkle dry fruits & whisky.
-> & whisky.

 3. Repeat the 2nd layer with coffee cake in place of sponge cake.